 Toddlers' nutritional requirements differ quite markedly from those of older children and adults.
-Rapidly growing toddlers require more nutrients in each mouthful of food than adults.
-A toddler's daily energy requirement is around twice that of an adult (72 kilocalories (kcals) per kilogramme (kg) of bodyweight compared to 30-35 kcals per kg of body weight).
+Rapidly growing and extremely active, toddlers require more calories and nutrients in each mouthful of food than adults.
+A toddler's daily energy requirement is around three times that of an adult (95 Kcalories per kilogramme (kg) of bodyweight compared to 30-35 Kcalories per kg of body weight).
 Similarly toddlers need higher amounts of nutrients per kg of their body weight than adults (see figure 1).